 It’s exactly two o’clock, when the floating bridge opens and lets the yachts pass from mainland Greece into the Ionian Sea.
 Every hour on the dot, a floating procession sails into the canal, on its way to Lefkas, the first island on the west coast of Greece.
-I am on a sailing trip around the Ionian Sea and for the next few weeks these waters will be my home.
-But first I’m ready to explore all the things to do in Lefkas.
+The island is connected to the mainland by a causeway, so you can get there by bus or car as well.

 I encountered more orthodox priests than tourists on my walk through the city centre, which is always a good sign!

-From Lefkas town it’s an easy bus trip to Agios Nikitas.
-This place on the northwest coast of Lefkada used to be a fishing village and it’s still pretty picturesque nowadays.
+From Lefkada it’s an easy bus trip to Agios Nikitas.
+This place on the northwest coast of Lefkas island used to be a fishing village and it’s still pretty picturesque nowadays.
 But as so often happens, the main street has already been lined up with tavernas and cafés to attract more and more tourists.
 The little side streets and the tiny church square have kept their charm and if the small beach at the bottom of the village gets too crowded, take the 15 minute walk over the hill toward Mylos Beach.
 Mylos is a beautiful wide stretch of sand backed by white cliffs where there’s plenty of space to spread your towel!

 Have you been to Lefkas?
 Or any other Greek island?
 Which one is your favourite?